sevenval/flat-docs/reference/actions/error.md

 The object will be assigned to the `$error` variable.

 The following properties of the `$error` object are optional, but must have the specified type if set.
-If not set they will receive the following default values:
+If not set, they will receive the following default values:

 * `message`: `string`, default: `'FlowError'`
 * `status`: `integer` between 100 and 599, default: `500`